innovatrics/smartface-integrations/README.md

 ## Notifications Receiver
 Send configurable events from SmartFace (face detection, body detection, face identification, action detection) to the VMS - NX Witness server.
 Check <a href="src/NotificationsReceiver" >the code</a>.

+## Notifications Receiver
+Send configurable events from SmartFace (face detection, body detection, face identification, action detection) to the VMS - NX Witness server.
+Check <a href="src/NotificationsReceiver" >the code</a>.

+## Shared
+In `src/Shared` folder you may find several libraries that are pre-built for reusable purposes

+### Shared/AccessController
+An gRPC connector to AccessController module.
+Visit <a href="src/Shared/AccessController" >the code</a>.